AgustinLorenzo/xqrepack/README.md

 ===========================
 Changes:

 - Update FW of WLAN to latest version.
-NOT DONE
+DONE
 - Import GUI from global version (language).
 NOT DONE

 xqrepack